ryanongwx/tp/docs/UserGuide.md

 ### Attaching files to a patient's record

-Attach local files to a patient's record by clicking on the attach file button located within each record row.
+Attach local files to a patient's record by clicking on the attached file button located within each record row.

-Caution: Refrain from deleting/reloading the local file.
+Caution: Refrain from deleting/relocating the local file.
 If necessary, re-attach the new file after relocation/deletion.

 ### Exiting the program : `exit`